nking-1/logback-android-ui/README.md

     cd laui
     mvn android:deploy

-####A note about building
-Currently (as of July 30, 2012), the Maven builds are still a work in progress.
-If you try to build LAUI right now, it will probably fail.
-However, there is a workaround.
-If logback-android is in your local Maven repository, you should be able to build LAUI.
-To install logback-android to your local repository, go to https://github.com/tony19/logback-android and clone the logback-android repository.
-Then, run the "mvn clean install" command in the directory that you cloned to.

-You will likely have to checkout the issue7 branch of logback-android for Maven builds to work until that branch is merged into master.

-Once logback-android has been built, try building LAUI again.
-If all goes well, the build should succeed.

 ###Using LAUI-Lib in your project
 First, set up your project to use logback-android as instructed at https://github.com/tony19/logback-android.
 Then, follow the instructions that are relevant to you below.